Semi-classical understanding of flux quantization in superconductors: Abstract

 \section{Abstract}

 Like electric charge, magnetic flux is also quantised.
 Theoretically, one can show that the flux quantum must be $h/e$, as observed in the quantum Hall effect.
 However, in the superconducting systems, the flux quantum is experimentally observed as $h/2e$.
-There is no fundamental explanation for the empirical result.
 In this article, we argue that this phenomenon is fundamentally linked to the nonlocality problem of the Aharonov-Bohm effect and present a new semi-classical explanation for the magnetic flux quantum in superconductivity.
 This work will also show why the flux quantum should be $h/e$ in the case of the quantum Hall effect.